New Psychoactive Substances (NPS)

 Denmark Adopts New Controlled Substances Order (BEK 405 of 2026)

-Denmark’s updated Executive Order on euphoriant substances (BEK 405) entered into force on 29 March 2026, replacing the 2021 regulatory framework.
-Businesses must audit portfolios against updated substance lists and ensure rigorous compliance with tracking, reporting, and security obligations for controlled chemicals and hemp-derived products.
+Denmark’s updated Executive Order on euphoriant substances entered into force on 29 March 2026 to modernize the control framework for narcotics and psychotropic chemicals.
+Businesses must audit portfolios against revised substance lists and ensure rigorous compliance with updated tracking, reporting, and security obligations for controlled products.

 retsinformation.dkDenmarkDenmark